Bhashini-IITJ/visualTranslation/README.md

 ## Dataset generation
 The dataset generation script is designed for ImageMagick v6 but can also work with ImageMagick v7, although you may encounter several warnings.
 The dataset can be generated for either English-to-Hindi (eng-hin) or Hindi-to-English (hin-eng) translations.
 ### Setup Instructions:
-1. Download this folder and add it to this repository.
+1. Download [this](https://drive.google.com/drive/folders/1Kf4RhqNQ6SP_YJALgWUMG0gvAkbK8S25) folder and add it to this repository.
 2. Unzip all the files within the folder.
 3. Install the fonts located in the devanagari.zip file.
->  the fonts located in the devanagari.zip file.

 ### Generating the Dataset:
 To generate the dataset, run the following command:
 ```bash